-5. DIVIDENDS
+7. DIVIDENDS

-Other than the Coronado Dividend, as described under the heading "General Development of the Business - Three Year History", whereby TAG Oil distributed 0.0326 Coronado Shares to TAG Oil shareholders for each TAG Oil common share held, TAG Oil has paid no dividends on its common shares since incorporation and does not anticipate doing so in the foreseeable future, as it anticipates that all available funds will be invested to finance the growth of its business.
+Other than the Coronado Dividend, as described under the heading "General Development of the Business - Three Year History", whereby TAG Oil distributed 0.0326 Coronado Shares to TAG Oil shareholders for each TAG Oil common share held, and the recent return of capital to shareholders of TAG Oil, whereby TAG Oil paid \$0.30 to TAG Oil shareholders for each TAG Oil common share held, TAG Oil has paid no dividends on its common shares since incorporation and does not anticipate doing so in the foreseeable future, as it anticipates that all available funds will be invested to finance the growth of its business.

-6. DESCRIPTION OF CAPITAL STRUCTURE
+8. DESCRIPTION OF CAPITAL STRUCTURE

-6.1 General Description of Capital Structure
+8.1 General Description of Capital Structure

 TAG Oil is authorized to issue an unlimited number of common shares without par value.
-As at the date of this AIF, there were 85,282,252 common shares issued and outstanding.
+As at the date of this AIF, there were 85,416,252 common shares issued and outstanding.